Nunie123/data_engineering_on_aws/02_data_warehousing.md

 INNER JOIN sales_after as sa
     on sa.product_id = pc.product_id;
 ```
 This query will show us the count of sales one month before and one month after the latest price change for product "1234".
-This table is structured as a "transaction" table, because it shows one row for every event (a price change).
+This new table is structured as a "transaction" table, because it shows one row for every event (a price change).
 Another way we could have built this table is as a "snapshot" table, showing the price for every product on every day.
 A snapshot table will have a lot more records in it than a transaction table showing the same data, but it can also be more useful in answering certain types of questions.
 It's the Data Engineer's job to decide how to structure the table to be the most useful for their users.

 In Chapter 6 we'll be populating these tables with data, and we can test out this query.